 Updates to underlying operating system of all roles:

-- As of this release Users can configure Access Restrictions for their Web/Api/Functions applications according to the documentation published - Azure App Service Access Restrictions, NOTE: Azure App Service on Azure Stack does not support Service Endpoints.
+- Users can now configure access restrictions for their web/API/functions apps according to the documentation published - Azure App Service access restrictions.

-- Users can once again use the Deployment Options (Classic) to configure deployment of their apps from GitHub, Bitbucket, Dropbox, OneDrive, Local and External Repositories, and to set the Deployment Credentials for their applications.
+- Users can once again use the deployment options (classic) to configure deployment of their apps from GitHub, Bitbucket, Dropbox, OneDrive, local and external repositories, and to set the deployment credentials for their apps.

-Windows Update Behavior: Based on customer feedback we have changed the way in which Windows Update is configured on App Service roles from Update 7:
+Windows update behavior: Based on customer feedback, we've changed the way Windows Update is configured on App Service roles from Update 7:

 - Three modes:

-- Disabled - Windows Update service disabled, Windows will be updated with the KB that is shipped with Azure App Service on Azure Stack releases;
+- Disabled - Windows Update service disabled, Windows is updated with the KB that's shipped with Azure App Service on Azure Stack Hub releases;

-- Automatic - Windows Update service enabled and Windows Update will determine how and when to update;
+- Automatic - Windows Update service enabled and Windows Update determines how and when to update;

-- Managed - Windows Update service is disabled, Azure App Service will perform a Windows Update cycle during OnStart of the individual role.
+- Managed - Windows Update service is disabled, Azure App Service performs a Windows Update cycle during OnStart of the individual role.

 New Deployments - Windows Update service is disabled by default.

-Existing Deployments - If you have modified the setting on the Controller, the value will now change from False to Disabled and a previous value of true will become Automatic
+Existing Deployments - If you've modified the setting on the controller, the value will change from False to Disabled and a previous value of true will become Automatic.

 - Three modes:

-If you have provided the App Service resource provider with a SQL Always On Instance you MUST add the appservice_hosting and appservice_metering databases to an availability group and synchronize the databases to prevent any loss of service in the event of a database failover.
+If you've provided the App Service resource provider with a SQL Always On Instance you MUST add the appservice_hosting and appservice_metering databases to an availability group and synchronize the databases to prevent any loss of service in the event of a database failover.

 Known issues (post-installation)

 If you chose to deploy into an existing virtual network and an internal IP address to connect to your file server, you must add an outbound security rule, enabling SMB traffic between the worker subnet and the file server.
-Go to the WorkersNsg in the Admin Portal and add an outbound security rule with the following properties:
+Go to the WorkersNsg in the administrator portal and add an outbound security rule with the following properties: